haxsaw/hikaru/README.rst

    execs = p.find_by_name("exec", following='containers.1.lifecycle.httpGet')

-These queries result in a list of ‘CatalogEntry’ objects, which are named tuples that provide the path to the found element.
+These queries result in a list of ``CatalogEntry`` objects, which are named tuples that provide the path to the found element.
 You can acquire the actual element for inspection with the ``object_at_path()`` method: